Graham McDougal’s B-School Skills Help Build a Successful Law Practice

 After graduating from law school, Graham McDougal accepted a position as a deputy district attorney, responsible for half of the office’s misdemeanor calendar and for assisting with felony cases.
 “Working as a DA was a lot of fun,” he says.
 “I had a really good group of co-workers, challenging work and a feeling that what I was doing actually made a difference.

-“However, my family—and my wife’s family—both run small businesses, a CPA firm and beauty supplies.
+“However, my family runs a small business, a CPA firm.
 This predisposition, combined with several visits with my brother (who was attending business school in Chicago) led me to enroll at the Graduate School of Management with the goal of building a business-focused civil litigation practice.”

 During the course of his Sacramento MBA career, however, McDougal discovered he had little interest in civil litigation, but enjoyed planning.
 Since earning his MBA in 2003, he’s combined his legal and his business backgrounds to develop a practice that focuses on estates, trusts and probate.
 When he learned that a significant number of planning clients never put their plans to work, he obtained financial services licenses to help clients implement both business and estate plans—and today offers a “one-stop” practice.

 Summer 2014 Update: Graham McDougal received the Graduate School of Management Alumni Association’s 2014 Outstanding Service award.

 How does it feel to receive the Outstanding Service award?

 I am honored to have been selected for this year’s award, especially because I don’t think I even really knew it existed and so it was a complete surprise.
 I have focused on the various iterations of the Business Professionals Networking Group (BPNG) over the years because the relationships it supports are not only critical to the value and experience of the GSM, but because I enjoy touching base with friends and a quarterly lunch is a good way to do so.